GoogleCloudPlatform/cloud-opensource-java/dependencies/README.md

     target project, it ensures that the current functionality used in the dependencies will not cause static linkage errors.
-    The output may fail to report potential static linkage errors, which would be introduced by starting to use a new class in one of the dependencies.
+    The output may fail to report potential static linkage errors, which would be introduced by starting to use a previously unreachable class in one of the dependencies.

-  - **Direct dependencies of the target project**: when the scope of the entry point is the all classes in direct dependencies of the target project, it ensures that functionality of the dependencies will not cause static linkage errors.
-The output may contain linkage errors for unused classes from user's perspective.
+  - **Direct dependencies of the target project**: when the scope of the entry point is the all classes in the direct dependencies of the target project, it ensures that functionality of the dependencies will not cause static linkage errors.
+The output may contain linkage errors for unreachable classes from user's perspective.